 Reach new heights - Albuquerque, New Mexico

-If you decide to set out on our northern route, then a stop at Albuquerque is a great option.
-At just under 6 miles to the Grand Canyon, this large city is not only a great place for an overnight rest but it also is a great attraction in its own right.
+If you decide to set out on our Northern Route, then a stop at Albuquerque is a great option.
+At just under 6 miles from the Grand Canyon, this large city is not only a great place for an overnight rest but it also is a great attraction in its own right.